What it does

 Fe deficiency is relatively rare, especially in irrigated rice systems.

-Soils particularly prone to Fe deficiency include are:
+Soils particularly prone to Fe deficiency include:

 - neutral, calcareous, and alkaline upland soils